Skip to content

 2. Retain that information long enough to be able to make the decision;

-3. Weigh up the information available to make the decision; and
+3. Weigh up the information and available options when making the decision; and

 4. Communicate their decision.

-The Mental Capacity Act starts on the premise that everyone is able to make their own decision, and decisions can only be made on their behalf if it can be proven that they lack capacity to do so.
+The Mental Capacity Act starts on the premise that everyone over the age of 16 is able to make their own decision, and decisions can only be made on their behalf if it can be shown that they lack capacity to do so.

-A person cannot be deemed to lack capacity to make their own decision merely based on:
+A person cannot be assumed to lack capacity to make their own decision merely based on:

 1. Their age;